gubo97000/HYP-Project/README.md

-# HYP-Project
+# Hypermedia Applications - Team AEGI

 Implementation Project for the course "Hypermedia Applications (Web and Multimedia)", Polytechnic University of Milan, A.Y.
-2020/2021.

-Faculty: Prof. Franca Garzotto.
+2021/2022.

+The project consists in implementing a website dedicated to a touristic place, that we have called **Towny**.

+**Professor**: Franca Garzotto<br />
+**Tutors**: Alberto Patti, Giulio Antonio Abbo, Mattia Gianotti

 ## Team Members